2014 United States Senate election in Minnesota: Independence primary

 The Independence Party of Minnesota state convention was held on May 17, 2014, at Minnesota State University, Mankato.
 Businessman Kevin Terrell won the party's endorsement, but lost the primary to Steve Carlson.
-Carlson did not ask for an endorsement from the Independence Party and self-identifies with the Tea party.
-For their part, the Independence Party has disowned Carlson, who has defended Todd Akin's controversial "legitimate rape" comments and said that George Zimmerman "provided a valuable service" by killing Trayvon Martin.
+Carlson did not ask for an endorsement from the Independence Party, and self-identified with the Tea Party.
+For their part, the Independence Party disowned Carlson, who defended Todd Akin's controversial "legitimate rape" comments and said that George Zimmerman "provided a valuable service" by killing Trayvon Martin.